Micro-Miembros/equipment-service/README.md

-# member-service
+# equipment-service
-The following repository contains code pertaining to member related services in the Micro-Gym domain.
+The following repository contains code pertaining to equipment related services in the Micro-Gym domain.